 - Sit back until you are at the depth of a vertical-jump attempt.
 Keep the heels on the floor.

 - At the bottom of the jump action, quickly rise and transfer the momentum by pushing against the ground through the lower body and core to the upper body.

-- The force generated in the lower body should cause the dumbbell to quickly lift off of the shoulder.
+- The force generated in the lower body should cause the dumbbells to quickly lift off of the shoulders.

 - When the hips are fully extended, quickly split the feet, with the left foot moving forward and the right foot moving back so you catch the dumbbells in what could be called a high lunge position.

-- While splitting under the dumbbell continue to press it until the elbow is fully extended and locked.
-The arm mainly steers the dumbbell to the correct position.
+- While splitting under the dumbbell, continue to lift the dumbbell in the right hand until the elbow is fully extended and locked.
+The arm steers the dumbbell to the correct position.
 Very little pressing action should be involved.

-- Pause in this position for a second, recover the feet to the start position by stepping up with the left foot and back with the right foot to bring them together, and then lower the dumbbell to the starting position.
+- Pause in this position for a second and then lower the dumbbell back to the starting position.